DIY Laundry Detergent

 I had a friend teach me how to make it years ago and that’s how I was able to write that original post.
 I decided to update this post to show my readers how to make it.
 Let me know if you make your own detergent and what you use.
 In case you missed this post, How To Make Emergency Washing Machines

-I highly recommend a Lavario Portable Washing Machine
+I highly recommend a Lavario Portable Washing Machine (currently out of stock)

 What I love about this recipe is you can make as little or as much as you want at any given time.
 Yes, I stockpile the ingredients.

 It is really easy to make laundry detergent, it really is.
 I prefer the dry over the liquid because I’m one of those chicks that like to be prepared for the unexpected and we all need to do laundry.

 Yep, I will probably never run out of the stuff.
 I have several years stored in a closet in five-gallon buckets.
 I couldn’t do that with liquid detergent.

 I only use 1-3 teaspoons of laundry detergent in my front-end loader washing machine (HE).
 I started out using 1 tablespoon, but I got the same results with half of that, so now it makes my cost even less.
 Gotta love the savings, and it does a great job getting my clothes clean!

 If you have a cheese grater and a blender you can make this stuff.
 Some people say it makes their cheese grater or blender smell like soap.
 When I’m done I soak them with a little bleach and rinse them with really hot water and that works out great for me since I don’t taste or smell the detergent on the tools.

 Then I wash the items to rid them of any bleach residue.
 This year I used my Nutriblender to blend the ingredients instead of my Bosch blender.
 I used a Vegetable Grater to shred the bars of soap.
 You can use a cheese grater as well, just be careful while grating so you don’t damage your fingers.